mkudija/mkudija.github.io/reading/notes/2021-04-16-Business Data Science.md

 ## Preface

 ## Introduction
+*Summary: Our goal is to produce interpretable models that translate data into insights for decision-making.
+The modern methods of business data science are characterized by the addition of big data and machine learning to classical statistical and economic methods.*

+*Code for this section is [here](https://github.com/mkudija/taddy-business-data-science/tree/main/00-introduction).*

 - The Goal: produce an *interpretable* model that translates raw data into information relevant to decision-making; project information into a low-dimensional space that contains key insights for decision making (3-4)
   - Motivating example: visualized CAPM outputs give a richer view for decisions making than just a messy plot of returns (Figure I.3, [reproduced here](https://github.com/mkudija/taddy-business-data-science/blob/main/0-introduction/3-stock-returns/0-introduction_stock-returns.ipynb))
 - "Modern methods" are distinguished by *big data* and *machine learning*